Leandro Trossard: Genk

 In July 2014, Trossard was loaned out to Lommel United again.
 He continued his goal scoring form, finding the net 16 times in 33 league matches.
-He scored his second career hat-trick for Lommel on 22 March 2015 in a 6-0 demolition of Racing Mechelen.
+He scored his second career hat-trick for Lommel on 22 March 2015 in a 6–0 demolition of Racing Mechelen.
 His goals came in the 33rd, 61st, and 69th minutes.
 That season, Lommel were only nine points off promotion back to the top flight.

 In July 2015, Trossard was loaned out again, this time to OH Leuven.
 In 30 league matches, he scored eight goals.
 He made his Leuven debut on 25 July 2015 in a 3–1 away loss to the club he had been loaned out from in Genk.
 Genk didn't enforce the rule of not allowing loanees to play against them, as he was brought off the bench in the 61st minute, replacing Yohan Croizet.
 His first league goal for Leuven came on 16 August 2015 in a 2–0 victory over Charleroi.
 He made an immediate impact off the bench.
 He was brought on for Yohan Croizet in the 82nd minute, and scored in the 85th.

-Brighton & Hove Albion
+Brighton and Hove Albion

-On 26 June 2019, Brighton agreed to sign Trossard, who joined on a four-year deal with an option for an extra year, becoming the club's second signing of the summer, following Matt Clarke's arrival from Portsmouth.
-Trossard made his debut for The Seagulls on 17 August where he scored the equaliser in the 1–1 home draw against West Ham United.
+On 26 June 2019, Brighton & Hove Albion agreed to sign Trossard, who joined on a four-year deal with an option for an extra year, becoming the club's second signing of the summer, following Matt Clarke's arrival from Portsmouth.
+Trossard made his debut on 17 August where he scored the equaliser in the 1–1 home draw against West Ham United.
 Earlier in the game he was denied a goal for offside by VAR.
 Trossard scored twice against Norwich in the 2019–20 season, one in the 2–0 home victory on 2 November 2019, and again in a crucial 1–0 away win on 4 July 2020 to help Brighton push further away from the bottom three.

 On 31 January 2021, Trossard scored the only goal in a 1–0 home win over Tottenham Hotspur to secure the Seagulls' first home league win of the 2020–21 season.
 Trossard played in Brighton's 1–0 away victory over defending champions Liverpool on 3 February claiming their first league win at Anfield since 1982, where he deflected Steven Alzate's shot back onto Alzate, being awarded the assist in the only goal of the game.
 On 14 March 2021, Trossard scored the winner in a 2–1 away win over Southampton, sealing Brighton's first win over the Saints in Premier League history.
-Trossard scored the first goal of Brighton's come back from 2–0 down to beat champions Manchester City 3–2 on 18 May, with fans returning to football.
+Trossard scored the first goal of Brighton's comeback from 2–0 down to beat champions Manchester City 3–2 on 18 May, with fans returning to football.